Nusa Penida’s crude cup

 Sanur barista skill

-Jack’s cup came from the hands of a skilled barista that would have been the envy of any coffee snob Sydneysider.
+This cup came from the hands of a skilled barista that would have been the envy of any coffee snob Sydneysider.
 Yep, in the picture you see, the barista even signed his name and that of our waitress.
-My stepbrother felt bad to destroy such coffee art.
+Stirring in a sugar, I felt bad to destroy such coffee art.
 No matter; such service was typical of Sanur.
 This ‘Kuta for the oldies’ was my favourite place to relax, eat, and sleep.

 The last cup was served in a beautiful glass mug.
 This Seminyak shop was unique, like some kind of exotic antiques dealer, with gorgeous hand crafted woodwork and pottery for sale.
 It didn’t sell the tacky fridge magnets, gawdy bumper stickers and Bintang singlets that were omnipresent along this most popular corner of the island.
 Through all the tat and touts, we were happy to have found a little corner of authentic Balinese craft.